saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 ### Non-Goals

 * First-class support/enablement of proxy utilization for user-provided applications
-* Anything to do with *ingress* or reverse proxy settings is out of scope
+* *ingress* and reverse proxy settings are out of scope
 * Monitor cert expiration dates or automatically replace expired CAs in the cluster's trust bundle

 ## Proposal